 8.4 Publicity.
 Neither party may make any public statement regarding this Agreement without the other party’s written approval, except as follows.

-- (b) Within 90 days of the Effective Date, the parties will work with one another to agree upon the wording of a case study in relation to the use of the Licensed Materials.
-The Client will provide Bluedot with statistics and data, including but not limited to return on investment (ROI) figures, relating to the use and benefits of the Licensed Materials that are reasonably adequate to produce a case study.
-If the parties cannot agree to the wording of the case study within 90 days of the Effective Date, the Client agrees that Bluedot may issue its own case study.
-If Client does not agree to or provide adequate data for a case study, the Fees shall be increased 25% as a reasonable estimate of the related Losses incurred by Bluedot, and not as a penalty.
+- (a) Within 180 days of the Effective Date, the parties will work with one another to agree upon the wording of a case study in relation to the use of the Licensed Materials, including quotes and relevant data relating to the use and benefits of the Licensed Materials that are reasonably adequate to produce a case study.
+If the parties do not release a case study within 180 days of the Effective Date, the Client agrees that Bluedot may issue its own case study.

-- (d) The Client agrees that Bluedot may acknowledge its relationship with the Client in presentations, meetings and discussions with potential licensees of the Software.
-Client agrees to visibly display “Powered by Bluedot” in its marketing materials for any business-facing solution.
+- (c) The Client agrees that Bluedot may acknowledge its relationship with the Client in presentations, meetings and discussions with potential licensees of the Software.
 Client will not use trademarks, trade names or service marks of Bluedot (whether registered or not) that would create confusion regarding Bluedot’s ownership of them.

 9. Privacy and Data Security.